 Online Business Economics Programs

-In 2018-2019, 267 schools offered a business economics program of some type.
+In the 2020-2021 academic year, 264 schools offered some type of business economics program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|